dotnet/orleans/Step-by-step-Tutorials/Failure-Handling.md

 After you see a grain operation failed you can do one or some  of the following.

 - Simply retry your action specially if it doesn't involve any state changes which might be half done.
-- Try to fix the partially changed state which is not stored in storage by calling `DeactivateOnIdle` to kill the activation.
-It will load the correct state from storage at next call.
+- Try to fix/reset the partially changed state by calling a method which resets the state to the last known correct state or just reads it from storage by calling `ReadStateAsync`.
-- Kill all related activations as well to ensure a clean state for all of them.
+- Reset the state of all related activations as well to ensure a clean state for all of them.
-- Due multi-grain state manipulations using a [Process Manager](https://msdn.microsoft.com/en-us/library/jj591569.aspx) or database transaction to make sure it's either done completely or nothing is changed to avoid the state being messed up,.
+- Due multi-grain state manipulations using a [Process Manager](https://msdn.microsoft.com/en-us/library/jj591569.aspx) or database transaction to make sure it's either done completely or nothing is changed to avoid the state being partially updated.

 Depending on your application the retry logic might follow a simple or complex pattern and you might have to do other stuff like notifying external systems and other things but generally you either have to retry your action, restart the grain/grains involved or stop responding until something which is not available becomes available.